Cappahccino/SB-MCP/README.md

 ## Example Prompts

+Once connected, you can use natural language to interact with your Supabase database:

 - "Query all users from the 'profiles' table where the status is 'active'"
 - "Insert a new product with name 'Widget', price 19.99, and category 'Tools' into the products table"
 - "Update the 'users' table to set status to 'inactive' where last_login was before 2023-01-01"